afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l1-lidar-hokuyo-sick.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-For the purpose of this course we will using the Velodyne LiDAR but the basic techniques applied to other types of LiDARs too
+For the purpose of this course we will be using the Velodyne LiDAR but the basic techniques applied to other types of LiDARs too

 **Measuring Earth, Sea and Sky**